 As part of our commitment to ensuring an ethical, transparent and fair peer review process SAGE is a supporting member of ORCID, the Open Researcher and Contributor ID.
 ORCID provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.

 The collection of ORCID iDs from corresponding authors is now part of the submission process of this journal.
 If you already have an ORCID iD you will be asked to associate that to your submission during the online submission process.
 We also strongly encourage all co-authors to link their ORCID ID to their accounts in our online peer review platforms.
-It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
+It takes seconds to do: click the link when prompted, sign in to your ORCID account and our systems are automatically updated.
 Your ORCID iD will become part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID iD is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.

 Authors are responsible for obtaining permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.